jacobboman/obsidian-world/Movers & Shakers/The Stratagem.md

 In opposition to the [[Shards of Timywimy]].
-The be calculating shit.
+They be calculating shit.